 Policy Issue #1

 A resolution has been proposed for 2025 and beyond, using a combination of Income Eligible Census tracts and Low-Income Discount (LID) rate participation as identifying points of income eligibility participation.
 However, consensus was not reached on the specifics for implementing such a solution due to uncertainties in initial LID participation rates.
+We expect that by late 2025 many IE customers will have be participating in the LID by default, which could facilitate an estimate of overall IE participation in the Midstream program in 2025.
+Further, ComEd evaluators will conduct a study, to be study completed in 2025 to inform 1) the prevalence of overall IE participation in the Midstream program, 2) the prevalence of electrification and NTG estimates of the level of electrification (as well as separately for those projects that are deemed just EE) in this program both for market rate participants and for IE participants.
+Based on the results of the study, we may negotiate a policy to apply for 2025 if we have the time.
+For the next plan cycle starting in 2026 we will adopt the assumed values from the study both for the overall level of IE participation, the share of IE (and separately for market rate) participants that are doing EEE, and the separate NTG values for IE EE, IE EEE, MR EE, and MR EEE.

 For 2024 however, a resolution of a 10% income eligible participation rate for EEE savings through midstream programs has reached consensus.
 This rate was identified through use of ComEd program data, consisting of heat pump projects through midstream programs with electrification savings starting in 2022.
 While customer level data cannot be collected on a consistent basis, there is the ability for customers to provide that data voluntarily through their contractors.
 A statistically significant portion of the data collected was used to identify income eligible participation, It was found that 10% of heat pumps sold through midstream were from IE Homes.